pbojinov/request-ip/README.md

 ## Running the Tests

-Make sure you have the necessary dependencies:
+Make sure you have the necessary dev dependencies needed to run the tests:

 ```
 npm install